Fast Nonlinear Vector Quantile Regression: Introduction

 The \emph{first goal} of our work is to address the following limitations of \citet{Carlier2016,Carlier2020}: (i) the linear specification assumption on the CVQF, and (ii) the violation of co-monotonicity when solving the inexact formulation of the VQR problem.
 The \emph{second goal} of this work is to make VQR an accessible tool for off-the-shelf usage on large-scale high-dimensional datasets.
 Currently there are no available software packages to estimate VQFs and CVQFs that can scale beyond toy problems.
 We aim to provide accurate, fast and distribution-free estimation of these fundamental statistical quantities.
 This is relevant for innumerable applications requiring statistical inference, such as distribution-free uncertainty estimation for vector-valued variables \citep{feldman2021calibrated}, hypothesis testing with a vector-valued test statistic \citep{shi2022jasa}, causal inference with multiple interventions \citep{williams2020causal}, outlier detection \citep{zhao2019pyod} and others.
 Below we list our contributions.

 \textbf{Scalable VQR.} We introduce a highly-scalable solver for VQR in \Cref{sec:scalable-vqr}.
-Our approach, inspired by \citet{genevay2016stochastic} and \citet{Carlier2020}, relies on solving the relaxed dual formulation of the VQR problem.
-We propose stochastic-gradient-based solvers which maintain a constant memory footprint regardless of problem size.
+Our approach, inspired by \citet{genevay2016stochastic} and \citet{Carlier2020}, relies on solving {a new relaxed dual formulation} of the VQR problem.
+We propose {custom} stochastic-gradient-based solvers which maintain a constant memory footprint regardless of problem size.
 We demonstrate that our approach scales to millions of samples and thousands of quantile levels and allows for GPU-acceleration.

 \textbf{Nonlinear VQR.} To address the limitation of linear specification, in \Cref{sec:nl-vqr} we propose \emph{nonlinear vector quantile regression} (NL-VQR).
 The key idea is fit a nonlinear embedding function of the input features jointly with the regression coefficients.
 This is made possible by leveraging the relaxed dual formulation and solver introduced in \Cref{sec:scalable-vqr}.
 We demonstrate, through synthetic and real-data experiments, that nonlinear VQR can model complex conditional quantile functions substantially better than linear VQR and separable QR approaches.